iremkapucuoglu/p4b-website/content/en/posts/2021-10-29-bitkom-startup-award.md

 description : "Plan4Better wins over the jury at the Smart Country Convention!
 We are the recipients of the Startup Award in the Smart City category." draft : false image : "/images/blog/bitkom/bitkom_banner.webp" summary : "Great news!
-Plan4Better receives the Smart Country Startup Award in the category “Smart City” at the Smart Country Convention by Bitkom in Berlin." thumbnail : "/images/blog/bitkom/bitkom_thumbnail.webp" title : "Startup Award at Smart Country Convention" translationKey : ""
+Plan4Better received the Smart Country Startup Award in the category “Smart City” at the Smart Country Convention by Bitkom in Berlin." thumbnail : "/images/blog/bitkom/bitkom_thumbnail.webp" title : "Startup Award at Smart Country Convention" translationKey : ""